-If you refer back to the first image in this chapter, you'll see that after you tap the Edit button, the + button is replaced by a ⓘ button.
-If you tap this, it reveals the Story Details view, with a number of fields you can update, as shown to the right:
+If you refer back to the first image in this chapter, you'll see that after you tap the Edit or closed padlock button, the + button is replaced by a ⓘ or i button.
+If you tap this, it reveals the Story Details view, with a number of fields you can update, as shown below:

 Editing this changes the title of the story, as shown in the app's main view.
 By default it's the same as the text on the story's first page, but you can change it here to something different.